 It took almost six months, but at the end of that time, Graham believed he had a collection of forms that represented quite accurately the tests currently being performed.

 The Free T-4 Incident

-As he was developing the list of tests and becoming more familiar with the laboratories, Graham learned that almost $150,000 in testing (10 percent of the total BMH lab budget) was being sent to labs outside the hospital.
-After securing a breakdown of these outside tests from the BMH accounting department, he noted that over $20,000 was being spent annually just to perform Free T-4 tests at memorial hospital, Dover, where the biochemistry lab was run by a doctor who had recently left DNH.
+As he was developing the list of tests and becoming more familiar with the laboratories, Graham learned that almost $150,000 in testing (10% of the total BMH lab budget) was being sent to labs outside the hospital.
+After securing a breakdown of these outside tests from the BMH accounting department, he noted that over $20,000 was being spent annually just to perform Free T-4 tests at Memorial Hospital, Dover, where the biochemistry lab was run by a doctor who had recently left BMH.
 He asked several doctors why this was being done:

 “I went back to Biochemistry and said, “Will you do it?”
 But he wouldn’t.
 So I talked to haematology, and he said he would do it provided I gave him another $15,000-a-year technician.”